Andy-Python-Programmer/p5-studio/README.md

 3. Go to your project directory
 4. Then run ```p5-studio-creator```

+#### Features
+1. Creates project for you.
+2. Open live server for you.

 ### Info
 Currently all of the projects in this repository are in developement.
 You can try them.
 All the features will be realesed in a stabel version and if you want to contribute just go ahead and start contributing.